-Advantages of Cutting Metal Tubing for Medical Devices
+Advantages of Metal Tube Cutting for Medical Devices

-Metal Cutting is always on the lookout for the latest innovations in the tools we use for the Swiss CNC machining, precision grinding, mass finishing, and even lapping services that we offer.
-Yet, these machining methods do not begin to capture what Metal Cutting Corporation is all about.
+Metal Cutting is always on the lookout for the latest innovations in the tools we use for the Swiss metal CNC machining, precision centerless grinding, mass finishing, and even lapping services that we offer.
+Yet, these precise machining methods do not begin to capture what Metal Cutting Corporation is all about.

 - Clogging the inside diameter (ID)

 However, our metal cutting specialists at Metal Cutting Corporation can cut this type of tubing successfully, no matter how small the tube diameter or how thin the tube wall.

 There are ways to use laser cutting for small diameter tubing, such as for medical stents.
 However, lasers cannot cut a honeycomb or aggregate of parts; the tubes must be cut individually, which is a slow and expensive process.

 Metal Cutting has the ability to cut large numbers of thin wall steel tubes simultaneously, and to do it cost effectively and with none of the aforementioned problems.
 In fact, we like to say if the tubing can be drawn, we can cut it.

 For example, we can cut stainless steel tubing with an ID as small as 25 µm (0.001”) and an outside diameter (OD) as small as 75 um (0.003″) — in other words, tubing about the size of a human hair.
 Most of this very thin wall steel tubing is used in:

 - Medical devices, such as for eye surgery or similar treatment methods